diderikk/IssueBoard/README.md

 ## Introduction
 IssueBoard is a web application made to store issues for projects in boards.
 Users are able to create their own boards or join groups for collaborative work.
 All members of the group are able to add new issue boards and invite new members to that group.
 A user is also able to add members to a non group issue board that they own.
 Issue board functionality described later.

 The web application is made with React, this is developers first time using this framework.
 It was selected for it's popularity and online support.
 For styling, the app is made with solely CSS, and not with a CSS-framework.
 For the backend part of the application, Ruby on Rails is being used.
-Both backend and frontend will be hosted, but only available from 09:00 - 19:00 GMT+2 / UTC+01:00.

 ## Functionality